 - Cost – Free

-- Food recommendation – Grab some breakfast and reading material at the Warming Hut Bookstore & Cafe
+- Food recommendation – Grab some breakfast and reading the material at the Warming Hut Bookstore & Cafe

 Its vibrant red-orange color was selected because it provided visibility in the fog for passing ships – San Francisco is infamous for its year-round fog.